-Crohn’s is an inflammatory bowel disease (IBD).
+Crohn’s Disease is an inflammatory bowel disease (IBD).
 This means that there is inflammation affecting the tissues of the digestive tract.
 It can affect any section of the digestive system from the mouth to the anus.

-It is an autoimmune condition, whcih means that the damage is caused by your own immune system attacking your body.
+It is an autoimmune condition, which means that the damage is caused by your own immune system attacking your body.
 Ulcers can form where inflammation has damaged the cells that usually line the bowel – they can then bleed, become infected and produce pus.

 - Loss of appetite